total-typescript/total-typescript-book/src/050-the-weird-parts/workshop.md

 We then grab our `formatter` from the object of functions.

 But TypeScript is erroring on the `formatter(input)` line.
 Why?
 See if you can add an annotation which fixes this.

-### 158.5 - Annotating the Errors a Function Throws

-How do we annotate our `getUserFromLocalStorage` function to show what errors it might throw?

-Then, how do we make the `e` inside our `catch` block have the correct type?

-Spoiler - we can't.
-But why?